What are the new France travel restrictions and when do they start?

 For long-haul destinations, there is no problem.
 If you are travelling on a UK-Paris-Outside EU ticket then you should be able to change planes in the French capital without an issue, so long as you meet the requirements for your final destination.

 Because of Schengen area rules, if you are travelling to other EU countries (with a few exceptions), you are required to pass through passport control.
-It is believed that so long as your connection to another European Union nation departs within 24 hours, and you are properly qualified to enter that country, you will be allowed.
+Therefore you may not be allowed to travel.
+Air France, the main airline for most travellers, should be able to advise.

 If I qualify to go to France, what are the rules?